DumbDerg/DumbDerg/README.md

--  Hi, I’m @DumbDergMerciful
+-  Hi, I’m @DumbDergMerciful💜
--  I’m interested in Dragons
+-  I’m interested in Dragons💜
 -  I'm currently learning python!💜
 <hr>
 I'm not the best so far but am trying to get better